catalyst-eval/knowledge-base/tag-glossary.md

 - **co-regulation**: Process where one person helps another regulate their emotional state.
 - **dysregulation-cascade**: The escalation of emotional and physiological dysregulation that can occur in neurodivergent individuals.
 - **energy-management**: Approaches for understanding and managing limited cognitive and emotional resources in neurodivergent individuals.
 - **energy-battery**: Concept that energy capacity can be modified through accommodations rather than simply managed as a finite resource.
+Includes the idea of "Variable Capacity" where accommodations and adaptations can actually increase overall capacity, not just manage limitations.
 - **sensory-processing**: How individuals receive, interpret and respond to sensory information.

 ### Hierarchical Tags